fairy-stockfish/variant-nnue-pytorch/docs/nnue.md

     for (; i + 1 < num_nnz_input_indices; i += 2) {
         // We will try to process 2 at a time as much as possible,
         // as we can utilize the available intrinsics better.
-        // Will become more apparant on the visualization. const int input_id0 = nnz_input_indices[i+0];
+        // Will become more apparent on the visualization. const int input_id0 = nnz_input_indices[i+0];
         const int input_id1 = nnz_input_indices[i+1];
         const __m256i factor = _mm256_set1_epi32(